AXIS Pharmacy Northwest is proud to announce that Dr. Joan Emery of Woodhaven Veterinary Clinic has been named the “Featured Vet” for July 2020.

 Outside of taking care of animals, what are your hobbies/interests?

 I listen to True Crime Podcasts when walking my dog or gardening.
 I enjoy exploring Edmonds

 beaches with my family, as well as hiking, biking, and camping.
 I enjoy cooking and baking

 Congratulations again to Dr. Joan Emery and Woodhaven Veterinary Clinic on being selected

-as the AXIS Pharmacy Northwest “Vet of the Month”!
+as the AXIS Pharmacy Northwest “Featured Vet”!
 We applaud and commend you for the

 extra special care that you provide to the pets in our community and wish you all the very best.